Velocity effects slightly mitigating the quantumness degradation of an Unruh-DeWitt detector: Introduction

 In recent years, the relativistic quantum information (RQI) has emerged as a novel research area at the intersection of general relativity and quantum information.
 Its primary aim is to investigate the role of relativistic effects in quantum information processing protocols~\cite{martin2011relativistic, Mann2012}.
 Even without considering purely quantum gravity theories, RQI covers a broad spectrum of studies with different scopes.
 These include the utilization of quantum probes to explore the Unruh and Hawking effects~\cite{hawking1975particle, unruh1976, DeWitt1980, wald1994quantum}, as well as the formulation of quantum protocols on communication and computation~\cite{Adlam2015, Landulfo2016, Martinez2015, Martinez2016, Martinez2020, Martinez2021, wu2022genuine, Tjoa2022, wu2023would, Lapponi2023, wu2023does, wu2024genuinely, wu2025can, liu2025lorentz, liu2025harvesting, tang2025observational, liu2025simulation, li2025does, tang2025can}.
 Unruh’s seminal work~\cite{Unruh1981Experimental} demonstrated that horizons are not exclusive to gravitational systems, but they also appear in a similar way in laboratories.
 In particular, sonic horizons in fluids provide an experimentally accessible environment, giving rise to thermal emission similar to Hawking radiation~\cite{visser1998acoustic, gheibi2018magnetoacoustic, tettamanti2019quantum, dave2022hawking, chiofalo2024dissipative}.

 Since the last century, the interaction between quantum mechanics and general relativity has revealed conceptually interesting phenomena through the birth of quantum field theory \cite{Nambu1961Dynamical, Dyson1949QED, Feynman1949positrons, Schwinger1948QED}.
 A paradigmatic example is provided by the Fulling-Davies-Unruh effect~\cite{fulling1973, Davies_1975, unruh1976}, according to which a uniformly accelerated observer in the Minkowski vacuum perceives a thermal spectrum of particles, as if immersed in a heat bath, whereas inertial observers detect no such radiation~\cite{Crispino2008}.
 Originally formulated by Unruh in 1976~\cite{unruh1976}, this prediction highlights the fundamental role of the Rindler horizon in accelerated frames \cite{rindler1966kruskal, rindler2012essential, falcone2023observing}, which is mathematically analogous to the event horizon of black holes~\cite{birrell1984quantum, kothawala2024noninertial}.
+Considering the principle of equivalence, similar effects have been observed in the context of the study of black holes; see some recent studies in refs.~\cite{araujo2025non, ARAUJOFILHO2025, araujo2025does, araujo2025particle, ARAUJOFILHO2025117174, Heidari:2025iiv, AraujoFilho:2025jcu}.
 Consequently, the notion of particle number becomes observer-dependent, as distinct quantization schemes may yield inequivalent definitions of particles~\cite{grove1983notes, wald1994quantum, lancaster2014quantum}.

 In order to rigorously analyze this phenomenon, as well as other quantum aspects of field theory in inertial reference frames, the Unruh-DeWitt (UDW) detector was introduced~\cite{unruh1976, DeWitt1980}.
 This construction constitutes a simplified yet powerful model, wherein a two-level quantum system is coupled to a quantum field.
 Despite its simplicity, the UDW detector faithfully captures the essential features of how distinct classes of observers interact with quantum fields.
 It thereby serves as a conceptual probe, enabling one to characterize and quantify the particle content perceived as a consequence of acceleration.
 Within this framework, one may thus operationally define particles as those excitations registered by an idealized particle detector \cite{davies1984}.